J Idioms

 jump down (someone`s) throat

-As soon as I reached the office my boss jumped down my throat over the missing file.
+When I reached the office my boss jumped down my throat for being late.

 jump on (someone)

-Everybody jumped on the supervisor because they were angry about the new schedules.
+Everybody jumped on the supervisor because they were angry about the new work schedules.

 Everybody jumped on the bandwagon to try and stop smoking in the workplace.